armysmart10/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to My Money Mountain, a personal finance website
 ---